 With summer winding down in Norco and St. Charles Parish, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t washed it recently, it could be blocked with dirt and yard waste.
-This accumulation can reduce your unit’s efficiency and cause it to break down.
-Or wear it down faster.
+If you haven’t taken care of it recently, it could be blocked with dust and debris from your yard.
+This buildup can reduce your unit’s efficiency and cause it to break down.
+Or make it wear out faster.

-We suggest having your air conditioning system professionally tuned-up every year.
+We suggest having your air conditioning system professionally tuned-up annually.
 Why?
-A clean system can be more energy efficient, which could save you money on utility bills.
+A clean system can be more energy efficient, which could save you money on utility costs.

-Routine AC maintenance also helps our technicians discover and handle minor issues before they turn into expensive problems.
+Routine AC maintenance also helps our technicians spot and take care of minor issues before they develop into high-priced problems.